How to Build Layered Defensibility with a Tiered Resilience Architecture

 • Step 4: Enable Pure SafeMode to protect snapshots from accidental or purposeful deletion and eradication.
 (Remember that after you turn on SafeMode, the only way to change protection group settings or disable SafeMode is through a special Pure support process.)

-A Pure Tiered Resiliency Architecture is the future of disaster recovery.
-It brings advanced resiliency, performance, and simplicity to help your organization truly revolutionize its legacy, antiquated backup environment.
+A Pure Tiered Resilience Architecture is the future of disaster recovery.
+It brings advanced resilience, performance, and simplicity to help your organization truly revolutionize its legacy, antiquated backup environment.